Illuminae

 The series was acquired by Random House in a preempt in 2013.
 The first book in the series was published in late October 2015.
 It debuted at #5 on the New York Times Best Seller List Young Adult Hardcover list, and eventually reached the #2 spot.
-Illuminae was nominated for the 2016 Prime Minister's Literary Award, won the 2015 Aurealis Award for Best Science Fiction novel, the 2016 Gold Inky Award for best teen fiction, and the 2016 Australian Book Industry Award Book of the Year for Older Children.
+Illuminae was nominated for the 2016 Prime Minister's Literary Award, won the 2015 Aurealis Award for Best Science Fiction Novel, the 2016 Gold Inky Award for best teen fiction, and the 2016 Australian Book Industry Award Book of the Year for Older Children.

 The sequel, Gemina, debuted at #3 on the New York Times bestseller list and won the 2016 Aurealis Award for Best Science Fiction novel.

 The third book in the series, Obsidio, debuted at #6 on the New York Times children's series list, as the #1 young adult bestseller in Australia, and as a USA Today bestseller.

-An 82-page prequel novella, Memento, was released as a pre-order bonus in the United States for the authors' subsequent unrelated novel Aurora Rising.
+An 82-page prequel novella, Memento, was released as a pre-order bonus in the United States for the authors' subsequent unrelated novel, Aurora Rising.

 Synopsis

-The year is 2575, and two rival megacorporations are at war over a planet that’s little more than an ice-covered speck at the edge of the universe.
-Too bad nobody thought to warn the people living on it.
-With enemy fire raining down on them, Kady and Ezra—who are barely even talking to each other after almost breaking up—are forced to fight their way onto one of the evacuating fleet, with an enemy warship in hot pursuit.

-But their problems are just getting started.
-A deadly plague has broken out and is mutating, with terrifying results; the fleet’s AI, which should be protecting them, may actually be their enemy; and nobody in charge will say what’s really going on.
-As Kady hacks into a tangled web of data to find the truth, it’s clear only one person can help her bring it all to light: the ex-boyfriend she swore she’d never speak to again!
+An illegal heavy metals production plant and colony are taken under siege by a rival company, BeiTech.
+The two main protagonists of this book (Kady Grant and Ezra Mason) manage to escape from the planet, along with several thousand other refugees, but they are being pursued by a BeiTech warship.
+In an effort to survive, they have to deal with a biological weapon, a mentally unstable AI, and military coups, and Kady strives to find the true meaning of all of this.
+The contents of this book reflect the story they have gathered in a case against BeiTech for crimes against humanity.

 Film adaptation

 In November 2015, Brad Pitt's production company, Plan B Entertainment, and Warner Bros. bought the rights to Illuminae.
 Pitt, Dede Gardner, and Jeremy Kleiner are set to produce.
+There has been no more information regarding the movie so far, and the IMDb listing is categorized as "In Development".

 Audio adaptation

 The audiobook Illuminae, produced for Penguin Random House, is an Audie Award Winner.
 It is a full cast audio adaptation rather than a narrated audiobook, and features a cast of twenty starring Olivia Taylor Dudley as Kady Grant, Lincoln Hoppe as AIDAN and Jonathan McCain as Ezra Mason.
+It has received 4.6 stars on Audible and is 11 hours, 40 minutes long.